Liby99/cirno-processing-unit/doc/report/report.md

 ### 2.2.
 Instruction List

 Here we provide a complete instruction list of our ISA.
+Note that we divide the table cells to different sections in order to denote different component of each instruction.
+On the right most column we also specified what is the meaning of the actual instruction.

-Few Side Notes:
+Few Side Notes about some of the variable names we use right here:

 * `$pc`: Program Counter.
 Not necessarily `1` byte in size.
 Could have more bits.
 * `$cmp`: Compare Register.
 Only have `1` bit.
 Could be written by `cmp` instruction, and will be used by `br` instruction.